Frequently Asked Questions

 What is an establishment-based affirmative action program?

 Affirmative action programs (affirmative action plans or AAPs) have traditionally been prepared by building or location.
 The U.S. Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP) requires organizations to have separate AAPs for each “establishment” of 50 or more employees.
-OFCCP defines an “establishment” as a “facility or unit that produces good or services, such as a factory, office, store, or mine.”
+OFCCP defines an “establishment” as a “facility or unit that produces goods or services, such as a factory, office, store, or mine.”

 How are functional affirmative action programs structured?